ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 {: #cr_addingclusters-before}

 * Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console and not the VMware vSphere® Web Client.
 Changes that you make on the vSphere Web Client are not synchronized with the VMware Solutions console.
 If you want to add clusters to Cyber Recovery instances by using the vSphere Web Client, do so only for on-premises clusters or clusters that you don't manage in the VMware Solutions console.
-* The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
+* The number of clusters, hosts, and virtual machines (VMs) determines the maximum number of clusters that you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
-For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.
+For more information, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.
-* You can add or delete a cluster while another cluster is being created or deleted.
+* You can add a cluster while another cluster is being created or deleted.

 ## Cluster type
 {: #cr_addingclusters-cluster-type}